Figuring out how to learn German can be a tough nut to crack.

 The lessons are loaded with vocabulary and she crams a lot of very easy to follow German language into her short videos.

-How to improve German listening skills
+How to learn and improve German listening skills

 German music for learning